Endoscopic retrograde cholangiopancreatography

 How it's performed

-An intravenous (IV) line is placed in your arm.
+An IV line is placed in your arm.
 You'll lie on your stomach or left side.
-Medication to relax or sedate you will be given intravenously.
+Medication to relax or sedate you is given intravenously.
 You should not feel any discomfort and may have little or no memory of the test.

-Sometimes the doctor will use a spray to numb the throat.
+Sometimes your doctor will use a spray to numb your throat.
 A mouthguard will protect your teeth.
-After the sedative takes effect, the endoscope is inserted through the mouth, esophagus and stomach until it reaches the duodenum, the part of the small intestine closest to the stomach.
+After the sedative takes effect, the endoscope is inserted through your mouth, esophagus and stomach until it reaches your duodenum, the part of the small intestine closest to your stomach.

-Once the scope is in place, there will be some stretching of the stomach and duodenum.
+Once the scope is in place, some stretching of the stomach and duodenum will occur.

-A catheter (a thin tube), is passed through the endoscope and inserted into the ducts leading to the pancreas and gallbladder.
-A special dye is injected into these ducts, and X-rays taken.
-This helps the doctor see stones, tumors and any areas that have become narrowed.
+A catheter (thin tube) is passed through the endoscope and inserted into the ducts leading to your pancreas and gallbladder.
+A special dye is injected into these ducts, and X-rays are taken, which help your doctor see stones, tumors and any areas that have become narrowed.

 Special instruments can be placed through the endoscope and into the ducts.

-The air used to inflate the stomach and bowel during an ERCP procedure can cause some bloating or gas for about 24 hours.
+The air used to inflate your stomach and bowel during an endoscopic retrograde cholangiopancreatography procedure can cause some bloating or gas for about 24 hours.
 After the procedure, you may have a sore throat for the first day or up to three to four days.

-Most often, you'll want to drink fluids and eat only a light meal on the day after the procedure.
+Most often, you'll want to drink fluids and eat only a light meal on the day after.